Manina, the Girl in the Bikini

-Though released in France in 1953 as Manina, la fille sans voiles, the film was not released in the United States until 1958 as Manina, the Girl in the Bikini and in the United Kingdom until 1959 as The Lighthouse-Keeper's Daughter.
+Though released in France in 1952 as Manina, la fille sans voiles, the film was not released in the United States until 1958 as Manina, the Girl in the Bikini and in the United Kingdom until 1959 as The Lighthouse-Keeper's Daughter.
 In other countries it was released under other names.
 The film was able to be screened in the United States notwithstanding the Hays Code prohibition of exposure of the midriff as a foreign film.

 The film was shot in Cannes, Nice and Paris in the summer of 1952.
 Brigitte Bardot's father had signed a contract, on behalf of his minor daughter, specifying that the film was not to show indecent images.
 When in the course of filming, a series of "highly suggestive" photographs of his daughter was released, he accused the producing company of not respecting the contract and demanded that the film not be projected without the permission of a court.
 He lost the suit.

 Plot

-A 25-year-old Parisian student, Gérard Morere (Calvé), hears a lecture about a treasure Troilus lost at sea after the Peloponnesian War and thinks he knows where it is, thanks to a discovery he made five years earlier when diving near the island of Levezzi, in Corsica.
-He gets friends and an innkeeper to invest in his dream, enough to get him to Tangiers where he convinces a cigarette smuggler, Eric (Vernon), to take him to the island.
+A 25-year-old Parisian student, Gérard Morere (Calvé), hears a lecture about a treasure Troilus lost at sea after the Peloponnesian War.
+Gérard thinks he knows where it is, thanks to a discovery he made five years earlier when diving near the island of Levezzi, in Corsica.
+He gets friends and an innkeeper to invest in his dream, enough to get him to Tangiers where he convinces a cigarette smuggler, Eric (Vernon), to take him to the island on Eric's boat.

 There they find 18-year-old Manina (Bardot), the light-keeper's daughter, who is beautiful and pure.
+Manina and Gérard fall in love.
 Eric thinks Gérard may have conned him, but Gérard's belief in the treasure compels patience.
 Gérard dives by day and romances Manina at night.
-Gérard finds the treasure, though Eric runs away with it and is wrecked in a storm.
+Gérard finds the treasure, though Eric betrays him and absconds with it.
+However, Eric's boat is shipwrecked in a storm and sinks.
+The film ends with Manina and Gérard embracing.